Conditions & Treatments

 Spine problems are rarely straightforward.
 When care becomes fragmented, patients are often left managing complex decisions on their own.

-Clinical Direction exists to address that problem.
+Personalised Clinical Direction exists to address that problem.

-What is Clinical Direction?
+What is Personalised Clinical Direction?

-Clinical Direction is a surgeon-led model of care used when surgery is not the immediate or obvious answer.
+Personalised Clinical Direction is a surgeon-led model of care used when surgery is not the immediate or obvious answer.

 Under this approach, I remain actively involved in guiding treatment decisions over time, working closely with a small group of trusted clinicians involved in your care.
 Where appropriate, I can collaborate with a therapist local to you.